TJamesCorcoran/recipe_finder/README.md

 ## To run

-# cd .
+1. cd .
-# sudo apt install ruby-foreman
+1. sudo apt install ruby-foreman
-# bundle install
+1. bundle install
-# rake assets:precompile
+1. rake assets:precompile
-# foreman start web -p5000
+1. foreman start web -p5000
-# surf to localhost://5000
+1. surf to localhost://5000

 ## Bugs

 * Has zero programatic test coverage / rspecs.
 Unacceptable!
 * I worry about user input validation.
 Can user supply javascript via search field?
 Who knows!
 * using bootstrap, but style does not match example.
-    * Move "submit" button to R of search field
+    * move "submit" button to R of search field
 	* add space around table
 * method of getting 20 results is brittle - better to download a page, count results, keep iterating.
 No time to revisit.